petkokp/m1-fpml/README.md

 Tutorial:
 - from TD-regularizations.pdf, 3.4.a, 3.4.b Maximum A Posteriori (in general) and 3.5.b Maximum A Posteriori (for regularization) as well (the (3.5.a) was covered during the Lecture)
-- TP5.1-coding your own Lasso-subject.ipynb -> code it !
+- (we did not have the tie for this) TP5.1-coding your own Lasso-subject.ipynb -> code it !
 Here we use Objected Oriented Programming, i.e. nice lcasses in numpy, sklearn-style

+### Solutions to exercices of session 4 (and before) are online !!

+Note: I will imprive the solution to the 3.5.b, which currently is not that good/clear.

+I will maybe also improve the solution to 3.4.b, which could be improved.